gustavopinto/tesl/trabalho-final/CassioBatista.md

 - problem: the documentation of Beautiful Hugo theme did not give any clue on how to enable the multilingual functionality, although it has more than 10 languages available.
-- solution: new section on README that instructs the user on how to set the configuration parameters to enable switching the default language directly at the navigation bar (top-right corner)
+- **solution**: new section on README that instructs the user on how to set the configuration parameters to enable switching the default language directly at the navigation bar (top-right corner)
 ([PR #285](https://github.com/halogenica/beautifulhugo/pull/285)).